soluble-io/cache-interop/packages/cache-redis/README.md

 ### Connection

-RedisAdapter `connection` param can be a dsn as string, a RedisConnection, the native [ClientOpts](https://github.com/NodeRedis/node-redis) or an existing [RedisClient](https://github.com/NodeRedis/node-redis) connection.
+RedisAdapter `connection` param can be a DSN, a RedisConnection, the native [ClientOpts](https://github.com/NodeRedis/node-redis#options-object-properties) or an existing [RedisClient](https://github.com/NodeRedis/node-redis) connection.

-> In some circumstances, DSN overrides can be applied thanks to the `getIoRedisOptionsFromDsn` function:
+> You can use the `getRedisOptionsFromDsn` function to initiate a connection
+> with native parameters.
 >
 > ```typescript
 > import { RedisCacheAdapter, getRedisOptionsFromDsn } from '@soluble/cache-redis';